Student Employment Office Staff Members

 Employers are responsible for knowing and correctly stating all information requested on the upload spreadsheet.
 Incomplete or inaccurate forms are returned to supervisors.
 This will delay when the student can be placed on the payroll.

 The Student Employment web site does not list all policies relating to employment at CWU, but rather gives general employment guidelines and information specific to student employees.
-Please contact Student Employment if you have questions not addressed in this manual.
+Please contact TAT - Student Recruitment if you have questions not addressed in this manual.

 If you are hiring a student under the age of 18, you must be aware of special conditions involved in hiring a minor.
 Full details on hiring a minor are available on the WA state L&I website.